jerryberlin/Take-Home-Challenge/README.md

 ## <a name="libraries"></a> Libraries :
-- Kotlin
+- Kotlin as the language
-- ViewModel
+- ViewModel for UI-related data management
-- Jetpack Navigation
+- Jetpack Navigation for in-app navigation
-- Room
+- Room for local storage
-- Paging 3
+- Paging 3 for efficient data loading
-- Dagger Hilt
+- Dagger Hilt for dependency injection
-- Glide
+- Glide for image loading
-- Retrofit
+- Retrofit for network requests

 ## <a name="project-structures"></a> Project Structure :
 * `core`
   * `adapter`